Immaculato/movieDatabase/README.md

 ## Acknowledgments

 * This is a work in progress.
+* Go to mysite/settings.py and go to lines 93-94 and change the MySQL username/password.
 * This was a good learning process on the use of a MVC framework.